RDR2Blackwater/counter-strike1.6-zpserver/README.md

 To make any weapons affordable for every players, configuration file has been rewritten, you can customize the properties about ZPA in
 `/hlds/cstrike/addons/amxmodx/configs/zombie_plague_advance.cfg`

-Server is using Build 8684, ReHLDS & reunion are required to support Protocol 47, if you do not want non-steam players to join, add ";" before `linux addons/reunion/reunion_mm_i386.so` in `/hlds/cstrike/addons/metamod/plugins.ini` to disable reunion.
+Server is using Build 8684, dproto will not work, so ReHLDS & reunion are required to support Protocol 47, if you do not want non-steam players to join, add ";" before `linux addons/reunion/reunion_mm_i386.so` in `/hlds/cstrike/addons/metamod/plugins.ini` to disable reunion.

 **Dockerfile**